Quantum Architecture Search with Unsupervised Representation Learning: QAS with Unsupervised Representation Learning

 \subsubsection{Reinforcement Learning (RL)}

 After conducting initial trials with PPO~\citep{schulman2017proximal} and A2C~\citep{huang2022a2c}, we adopt REINFORCE~\citep{Williams:92} as a more effective reinforcement learning algorithm for architecture search.
 In this approach, the environment's state space consists of pre-trained embeddings, and the agent uses a one-cell LSTM as its policy network.
 The agent selects an action, corresponding to a sampled latent vector based on the distribution of the current state, and transitions to the next state based on the chosen action.
-The reward for max-cut and quantum chemistry tasks is defined as the ratio of energy to ground energy, with values outside the range [0, 1] clipped to 0 or 1.
+For the MaxCut and quantum chemistry tasks, we adopt an energy convention in which the ground-state energy $E_{\text{ground}}$ is negative and $0$ corresponds to a trivial upper bound.
+The reward used in the REINFORCE search is defined as

+Under this convention, $r \in [0,1]$ for valid evaluations, where $r=1$ indicates reaching the ground state and $r=0$ corresponds to $E_{\text{candidate}} = 0$.
+During early optimization or in the presence of numerical noise, $E_{\text{candidate}}$ may become slightly positive, producing a negative ratio; in such cases, we clip the reward to $0$ to ensure a stable and interpretable reward signal.
 For the state preparation task, circuit fidelity is used as the reward.
 We employ an adaptive batch size, with the number of steps per training epoch determined by the average reward of the previous epoch.
 Additionally, we use a linear adaptive baseline, defined by the formula $B = \alpha \cdot B + (1 - \alpha) \cdot R_{avg}$, where $B$ denotes the baseline, $\alpha$ is a predefined value in the range [0,1], and $R_{avg}$ is the average reward.
 Each run in this work involves 1000 searches.